100 Notable alumni of

 -

-Osiris Eldridge is an American professional basketball player for Büyükçekmece Basketbol of the Turkish Basketball Super League (BSL).
+Osiris Eldridge is an American professional basketball player for Al Arabi SC of the Qatari Basketball League.
 He played college basketball for Illinois State.
 As a freshman, he won the Missouri Valley Conference Freshman of the Year award, and as a sophomore, he was runner up in MVP honors while leading ISU to its most wins in school history with 25.

 -